 Figure 4. placeholder for decartes optics notebook drawing/publication engraving

 In addition to the camera obscura, early telescopes and microscopes made images of previously concealed worlds possible.
 The optical devices were hailed as a revolutionary advancement in the human pursuit of scientific knowledge about the universe.
+These highly specialized and practical devices were designed to extend the scope of the human eye in order to attain new knowledge about the workings of miniature and massive worlds.
 There was a rationalistic way of knowing and depicting the world driven by the human sense of vision as a clear pathway to knowledge.